SQL Database Repair

 SET IDENTITY_INSERT my_table OFF

-Drawback of Using the Manual Method
+Drawbacks of Recovering Specific Tables using the Manual Method

 How to Use Stellar Backup Extractor for MS SQL?